Prasenjit-3433/Prasenjit-3433/README.md

 - 📄 Know about my experiences [Resume!]()

-- ⚡ Fun fact **I love to meet & talk with new people, love to connect on Linkedin!**
+- ⚡ Fun fact: **I love to meet & talk with new people, love to connect on Linkedin!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">